+Data and analysis are based within the environmental science discipline, but aspects of the analysis may be applicable more widely (e.g. social science, engineering) with caution, and the practical guide for risk practitioners in (re)insurance (i.e. Sect.
+6.3) may serve as a template for how people may act differently to work more effectively together.

+2 Case study: Insurance sector

-Data and analysis are based within the environmental science discipline, but aspects of the analysis may be applicable more widely (e.g. social science, engineering) with caution, and the practical guide for risk practitioners in insurance (i.e. Sect. .3) may serve as a template.The insurance sector (see Ch.
-2.3 of Mitchell-Wallace et al., 2017) consists of entities that hold risk themselves (i.e. insurers, reinsurers and other financial institutions), companies who provide tools or advice to help them do so effectively (i.e. brokers, consultants, 'vendor' model companies), and regulators. atural hazard (e.g. flood, earthquake, tropical cyclone) large risks; illustratively, $386 billion damage accrued to insured assets alone in 2011 (Von Peter et al., 2012). natural hazard risk assessment models called 'Catastrophe Models' (see Mitchell-Wallace et al., 2017). are vital in defining and implementing the financial mechanisms (e.g. reinsurance, catastrophe bonds) used to build resilience to the , flow of environmental scienceHowever, inter-model differences exist (e.g. $13-72 billion for hurricane Maria in 1997 (KCC, 2018)).
+The insurance sector (see Ch.
+2.3 of Mitchell-Wallace et al., 2017) consists of entities that hold risk themselves (i.e. insurers, reinsurers and other financial institutions), companies who provide tools or advice to help them do so effectively (i.e. brokers, consultants, 'vendor' model companies), and regulators.
+Natural hazards (e.g. flood, earthquake, tropical cyclone) present large risks; illustratively, $386 billion damage accrued to insured assets alone in 2011 (Von Peter et al., 2012).
+Risk is commonly quantified using natural hazard risk assessment models called 'Catastrophe Models' (see Mitchell-Wallace et al., 2017).
+Catastrophe models are vital in defining and implementing the financial mechanisms (e.g. reinsurance, catastrophe bonds) used to build resilience to the natural hazard risks, and there is a flow of peer-reviewed environmental science into them.
+However, inter-model differences exist (e.g. $13-72 billion for hurricane Maria in 1997 (KCC, 2018)).
 Thus, there is significant commercial interest in implementing the latest science to build the most realistic risk models.
 For example, the tendency of extra-tropical cyclones impacting Europe to cluster in time (i.e. occur in groups) (e.g. Vitolo et al., 2009) has been included, and better understanding the tentative indicators that flood and wind damage tend to co-occur (e.g. Hillier et al., 2015; De Luca et al., 2017) is ranked as a current priority for this peril by insurers in a survey for the Lighthill Risk Network (Dixon et al., 2017).

-With a few exceptions (e.g. Collette et al., 2010), much of the research and development to create risk models (e.g. RMS, AIR, SwissRe, JBA Risk Management) is undertaken in-house and typically applies selected knowledge from previously published peer-reviewed research, rather than generating new knowledge. uantifying benefits of direct collaborations with university-based scientists (e.g. to make a business case) is non-trivial as a company might have >50% of technical staff qualified at MSc or PhD level.
-More widely, in practice few (re)insurers have the ability to directly approach academia to question choices made about research applied in models or to keep abreast of the latest findings.
-Thus, a partial barrier to co-working and knowledge exchange (KE) directly between university scientists and practitioners exists, although its origins may be complexChallenges to collaboration vary by stakeholder (e.g. university, academic,) (e.g. Abreu et al., 2009; Dowling, 2015).
+With a few exceptions (e.g. Collette et al., 2010), much of the research and development to create risk models (e.g. RMS, AIR, SwissRe, JBA Risk Management) is undertaken in-house and typically applies selected knowledge from previously published peer-reviewed research, rather than generating new knowledge.
+This peer-reviewed environmental science is primarily generated in universities.
+However, quantifying benefits of direct collaborations with university-based scientists (e.g. to make a business case) is non-trivial, especially as a company might have >50% of technical staff qualified at MSc or PhD level and commercial risk models are well-established.
+More widely, in practice few (re)insurers feel that they have the ability to directly approach academia to question choices made about research applied in models or to keep abreast of the latest findings.
+Thus, a partial barrier to co-working and knowledge exchange (KE) directly between university scientists and practitioners (i.e. collaboration) exists, although its origins may be complex; further evidence for a partial barrier comes from the views of practitioners (Hillier et al., 2018).
+Challenges to collaboration vary by stakeholder (e.g. university, academic, business) (e.g. Abreu et al., 2009; Dowling, 2015).
 For instance, business-relevant questions can be listed by insurers (Dixon et al., 2017; Lighthill Risk Network, 2016), but it can be hard to translate industrial needs into research questions that are precise enough for scientists to be able to answer and intriguing and novel enough for scientists to want to prioritise answering them.